MODULE 4

 • Be committed to ongoing communication, updates and reports on progress toward shared goals.

-• Work with Global Partnerships Dept. on the partnership development process.
+• Work with Global Partnerships on the partnership development process.

 • Look for ways that STT participants and the Goer-Group as a whole can play an ongoing role in holistic community transformation.